CityScrolls logo Explore Venice ›

 San Moise : The impressive altarpiece combines frescoes, sculptures and rocks to depict Moses receiving the Ten Commandments from God

-Just a short detour from Piazza San Marco, it's well worth the visit for its beautiful artwork and stunning ornate facade.
+Just a short detour from St. Mark’s Square, this church is well worth a visit for its dramatic altarpiece and over-the-top Baroque facade.

 Explore San Moise